 San Francisco hedge-fund executive Thomas Steyer has poured $21.9 million into boosting business taxes, according to campaign finance records.
 Molly Munger, the daughter of Berkshire Hathaway Inc. Vice Chairman Charles Munger, has put $13.8 million into a tax increase for schools.
 George Joseph, chairman and founder of Mercury General Corp.
-(MCY), has plowed $8 million into a change in auto-insurance pricing.
+(MCY:US), has plowed $8 million into a change in auto-insurance pricing.

 “There are so many different things to be worried about with money in politics,” said Raphael Sonenshein, executive director of the Edmund G. “Pat” Brown Institute of Public Affairs at California State University, Los Angeles.

 There are campaigns fighting over labeling genetically modified food, state budget rules, union dues, repeal of the death penalty, sex trafficking, changing the three-strikes law and Senate redistricting.
 It’s the longest list of ballot questions in a single California election since 2008.